Majors

 Harriot College is the largest college at ECU with over 16 departments and more than 50 undergraduate majors.
 We provide you with a well-rounded, diverse education in the arts and sciences.

-Learn more about these Harriot College undergraduate or graduate programs that prepare you for LIFE.
+Learn more about Harriot College undergraduate or graduate programs that prepare you for LIFE.

 While there are no specific “pre-med” or “pre-law” majors, we offer a variety of majors and minors that can help you on those career paths.
 See our Medical related options and our Law related options for more information.